riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ---

-## Incremental build
+## Incremental build and resuming a workflow

+Nextflow supports a `-resume` parameter which allows a workflow to be resumed from the point at which it failed or when new samples have been added.

+### Resuming after a failure

-If processing of a sample fails then the workflow has been written to ensure that this does not prevent the processing of other samples.
-For example, if the file for the vignette sample `WTnone` was corrupt in some way:
+If the processing of a sample fails then the workflow has been written to ensure that this does not prevent the processing of other samples.
+For example, if the file for the vignette sample `WTnone` was corrupt in some way, then the workflow might fail as follows:

 ```console
 $ nextflow run prep_riboviz.nf \